ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-How I Used Linear Algebra to Build an Interactive Diagramming Editor — and Why Matrix Math is… - <a href="https://medium.com/itnext/how-i-used-linear-algebra-to-build-an-interactive-diagramming-editor-and-why-matrix-math-is-d5bd552f2e8d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is the Front-End Ecosystem Too Complicated?
+Here’s What I Think - <a href="https://medium.com/@all.technology.stories/is-the-front-end-ecosystem-too-complicated-heres-what-i-think-51419fdb1417" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `Maxime`**

-<blockquote>Ah, matrices.
-One of those core linear algebra concepts we all encountered in school.
-Despite their significance, I never had the chance…</blockquote>
+<blockquote>Front-end feels like solving a Rubik’s Cube, but the colors keep changing.</blockquote>

 <h3>2.
-The Good, the Bad, and the Ugly: Memory for a Neural Network - <a href="https://medium.com/towards-data-science/the-good-the-bad-an-ugly-memory-for-a-neural-network-bac1f79e8dfd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Know Yourself: How Much AI is Aware of Itself? - <a href="https://medium.com/gitconnected/know-yourself-how-much-ai-is-aware-of-itself-22c1266a6b1d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Towards Data Science`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Memory can play tricks, to learn best it is not always good to memorize</blockquote>
+<blockquote>Exploring Situational Awareness in LLMs through Behavioral Testing and Benchmarking</blockquote>

 <h3>3.
 How I Became Unemployable as a Software Engineer & What I Learned - <a href="https://medium.com/career-programming/how-i-became-unemployable-as-a-software-engineer-what-i-learned-c58ad8d46b09" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Career Programming`**

 <blockquote>Being a developer is a creative, highly-paid profession that can even be fun, but it’s also still a job.
 Here’s what you need to know.</blockquote>

 <h3>4.
-Effortless Azure Terraforming with GitHub AT-AT v1.0.7: A Step-by-Step Setup Guide - <a href="https://medium.com/azure-terraformer/effortless-azure-terraforming-with-github-at-at-v1-0-7-a-step-by-step-setup-guide-29a5e207881a" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Used Linear Algebra to Build an Interactive Diagramming Editor — and Why Matrix Math is… - <a href="https://medium.com/itnext/how-i-used-linear-algebra-to-build-an-interactive-diagramming-editor-and-why-matrix-math-is-d5bd552f2e8d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azure Terraformer`**
+✍️ **posted by `ITNEXT`**

-<blockquote>In this quick and concise walkthrough, we’ll guide you through setting up GitHub AT-AT v1.0.7, from configuring your backends to deploying…</blockquote>
+<blockquote>Ah, matrices.
+One of those core linear algebra concepts we all encountered in school.
+Despite their significance, I never had the chance…</blockquote>

 <h3>5.
-The Fascinating Story of Planck Wissen - <a href="https://medium.com/street-science/the-fascinating-story-of-planck-wissen-ff6a72cd0a1d" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Good, the Bad, and the Ugly: Memory for a Neural Network - <a href="https://medium.com/towards-data-science/the-good-the-bad-an-ugly-memory-for-a-neural-network-bac1f79e8dfd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Street Science`**
+✍️ **posted by `Towards Data Science`**

-<blockquote>How a funny idea led to deeper insights</blockquote>
+<blockquote>Memory can play tricks, to learn best it is not always good to memorize</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Advent of Cyber 2024 DAY 18 — Tryhackme walkthrough - <a href="https://medium.com/@TRedEye/advent-of-cyber-2024-day-18-tryhackme-walkthrough-2aed6bf8298b" target="_blank" rel="noopener noreferrer">link</a></h3>
+It happened on Medium in 2024 - <a href="https://medium.com/blog/it-happened-on-medium-in-2024-6575a0e85406" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TRedEye`**
+✍️ **posted by `The Medium Blog`**

-<blockquote>Auth By :- TRedEye</blockquote>
+<blockquote>A roundup of the stories and milestones our readers and staff found most meaningful in 2024</blockquote>

 <h3>2.
-When Technology Moves Faster Than Culture - <a href="https://medium.com/@gilescrouch/when-technology-moves-faster-than-culture-e0f0c7c6f1e9" target="_blank" rel="noopener noreferrer">link</a></h3>
+Could Melting Ice Awaken Antarctica’s Volcanoes — and Trigger a Feedback Loop? - <a href="https://medium.com/the-new-climate/could-melting-ice-awaken-antarcticas-volcanoes-and-trigger-a-feedback-loop-8f33d5828925" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giles Crouch | Digital Anthropologist`**
+✍️ **posted by `The New Climate.`**

-<blockquote>With so many new technologies coming at us all at once, culture isn’t keeping up.
-Can it catch up?
-Here’s why it’s important & how we…</blockquote>
+<blockquote>Antarctica is not only a land of ice: a warming world could revive the dormant fire that lies beneath.</blockquote>

 <h3>3.
 How I Became Unemployable as a Software Engineer & What I Learned - <a href="https://medium.com/career-programming/how-i-became-unemployable-as-a-software-engineer-what-i-learned-c58ad8d46b09" target="_blank" rel="noopener noreferrer">link</a></h3>